SyahiraIsnaeni/Kruskal-MST/README.md

 # Kruskal-MST
 Kruskal Algorithm Minimum Spanning Tree

-This is minimum spanning tree program for determine shortpath from graph using Kruskal Algorithm with Java
+This is minimum spanning tree program for determine shortpath from a graph using Kruskal Algorithm with Java

 There are 4 classes in this program :